IBMa/equal-access/.github/ISSUE_TEMPLATE/rule.md

 #### Proposed rule

-_In a short paragraph, summary the scope and approach of the rule._
+_In a short paragraph, summarize the scope and approach of the rule._

 ##### Possible iterations

-Any scoping constraints for this interation or future possible iterations can be mentioned briefly_
+_Any scoping constraints for this interation or future possible iterations can be mentioned briefly_

 #### Pseudo code